-I am currently at Bath Spa University (UK) finishing my Ph.D. and learning how to be an open researcher.
+I am currently at Bath Spa University (UK) finishing my Ph.D. and learning how to be an open researcher/educator.

 In my research I am looking at the informal digital learning spaces students bring to the university but also use in their personal space.
 While exploring those spaces I am also looking at how their digital literacies in academic settings are quite different than some of the skills Jenkins (2006) has thought about, e.g. play (as the capacity to experiment with ones’s surroundings -I am thinking of digital surroundings- as a form of problem solving) and networking (the ability to search for, synthesise, and disseminate information).
 Jenkins thinks of these skills as the ones needed for full involvement in the new participatory culture.
 A culture that is shifting the focus of new media literacies from individual expression to community involvement.
 How can students improve those literacies in their academic space.

 In my research I am exploring ways in which undergraduates can engage with digital tools in a research-rich context and how can their digital literacies be enhanced in that process.
-Students will through designing and developing their own digital learning environment, improve their digital capabilities (inspired in the human capability approach) in academic settings.
+Students will, through designing and developing their own digital learning environment, improve their digital capabilities (inspired in the human capability approach) in academic settings.
 Enabling student-generated content as well as student-generated learning contexts can be a means to bridge formal and informal learning environments.
-For this I will use a critical participatory design approach using Activity Theory as my theoretical framework (still figuring out this mix 😉 )
+For this I will use a critical participatory design approach using Critical Realism/Realist Social Theory as my theoretical framework.

 I am originally from Venezuela, where I worked for 15 years, teaching Mathematics at different levels of Secondary School.
 My initial interest in educational technology coincided with my move to teaching Mathematics at the University Simón Bolívar.
 Here, alongside teaching a bridging course and undergraduates, I was part of the bridging course development team.
 This interest in educational technology became the theme of my master thesis: designing a website with cognitive tools to support disadvantaged students in their mathematical learning, as a part of the bridging course.